How to start archival research

 1. A beginner’s mistake is to rush in the door and (try to) replicate an archive and its contents, by digitally photographing everything and reading little or nothing.
-Indeed, sometimes beginning researcher Z or Y have been heard to say that they really don’t have time to read anything, it all has to be copied so they can work on it at home later.
+Indeed, sometimes beginning researchers Z or Y have been heard to say that they really don’t have time to read anything, it all has to be copied so they can work on it at home later.
 But they don’t, because all they’ve done is to defer the problem of how to start.
-This is that there is a lot of stuff, not all of it obviously directly relevant, so what on earth should be to done with it?
-This is a practical problem (yes, of course it has theoretical, analytical and interpretational aspects, but the practical ones come first) and the following practical steps are helpful:
+This is that there is a lot of stuff, most of it not seeming to be very relevant, so what on earth should be to done with it?
+This is a practical problem (yes, of course it has theoretical, analytical and interpretational aspects, but the practical ones come first) and so the following practical steps are helpful:

 The practical beginning activities

 2.3 The first thing to do on arriving in an archive is to introduce yourself to one of the archivists or librarians.
-Tell them very briefly – just a sentence – what you are interested in, and about how long you will be working there.
+If you haven’t already done this by email, be prepared to tell them very briefly – just a sentence – what you are interested in, and about how long you will be working there.

 2.4 Don’t plunge into a collection and start looking at it yet!
-The next thing to do is to read the relevant finding aids – often called inventories – that an archive has, so you get a good idea of the kinds of things it has in it.
-Also, to find where these are kept, you’ll need to talk to some of the archive staff.
-These things will get you familiar with how an archive works at a basic level and help in establishing a working relationship with the people employed there.
-As well as reading the finding aids, make some brief notes on them.
+The next thing to do is to ask for and then read the relevant finding aids – often called inventories – that an archive has, so you get a good idea of the kinds of things it has in it.
+Also, you will need to find where these are kept, and for this you’ll need to talk to one of the archive staff again.
+These things will get you familiar with how an archive works at a basic level and also help in you establishing a working relationship with the people employed there.
+Once you have found the reading aids, as well as reading them make some brief notes on them.

-2.5 Whatever you read, whether it is these finding aids or archive documents in collections, make sure that you record for each and every item what is called its ‘meta-data’.
-Put simply, this is its referencing information, and will include the name of the archive, the name and probably also the number of the particular collection, and the folio or other number that is often (if not invariably) assigned to particular items within a collection.
-Don’t be tempted to put this off because you will soon lose track, and then it will become difficult to find things that you may later realise are relevant and want to do more work on.
+2.5 Whatever you read, whether it is these finding aids or the archive documents in collections, make sure that you record for each and every item you handle what is called its ‘meta-data’.
+Put simply, this is its referencing information, and it should include the name of the archive, the name and probably also the number of the particular collection, and the folio or other number that is often (if not invariably) assigned to particular items within a collection.
+Don’t be tempted to put off doing this because you will soon lose track, and then it will become difficult to retrieve things that you may later realise are relevant and want to do more work on.

-2.7 Look at particular parts of any collection that you ask to be retrieved from the stacks.
-Read these documents – do not succumb to just photographing them, for unless you do this you will learn precisely nothing, whereas the point is to gain broad familiarity with a range of material.
+2.7 Look at a number of different parts of any collection that you ask to be retrieved from the stacks.
+Read these documents – do not succumb to just photographing them, for unless you do read things you will learn precisely nothing, whereas the point is to gain broad familiarity with the range of material that a collection contains.
 And as well as reading them, also write some brief overall notes about what you have done once you finish.
 Think in general terms here: what does the collection have in it, how big is it, what kinds of topics does it deal with, what if anything might be relevant to some aspect of your own interests?

-2.8 Once this has been done on one, two or three other collections, it is time to contemplate working on a collection that you know is directly relevant.
+2.8 Once this has been done on one or two collections you are ‘sort of’ interested in, it is time to start working on a collection that you know is directly relevant.
 But initially, adopt the same approach.
 That is, do not replicate the archive!
 Do not photograph at this stage!
 Read the material and do so promiscuously, by looking at things that take your eye and getting an overall sense of what is going on.
 And of course, make notes on this.
 It’s actually much better for people to have their initial archive research encounters somewhere where photography is forbidden.
-Then they have to read, in this promiscuous skim-reading sense, and go through the struggle of making some sense of what they’re reading.
-Don’t worry about missing things or getting it wrong, because this is one of the beginning stages, and once you have gained an overall familiarity with some of the general features of the collection, then comes the time to go back and look at its contents in more detail.
+Then they have to read, in this promiscuous skim-reading sense, and go through the struggle of making some sense of what they’re reading and what it all means.
+Don’t worry about missing things or getting it wrong, because this is a beginning stage, and once you have gained an overall familiarity with some of the general features of the collection, then the time comes to go back and to look at its contents in more detail.

 2.9 Record basic information about everything you do, as you do it.
-To do this, open a new word processing file for each collection worked on.
-Make sure all the relevant meta-data is recorded at the top of the first page.
+To do this, open a new word processing file for each collection you work on.
+Make sure all the relevant meta-data is recorded at the top of the file.
 Also record meta-data and brief info for all individual items that you read.
-These computer files are to keep orderly track of basic information, so you have the relevant meta-data to retrieve things again from an archive, and so that enough information has recorded to later jog the memory about content if this is needed.
+These computer files are to enable you to keep orderly track of basic information, so you have the relevant meta-data to retrieve things again from an archive, and so that enough information has recorded to later jog your memory about content if this is needed.

 2.11.
-If this is permitted, then photograph the most relevant of the finding aids and create a set of named files on your computer to download these.
+Once what has been discussed here has been done, then photograph the most relevant of the finding aids and create a set of named files on your computer where you can download these.
 Alternatively, if you have an iPad or other tablet, you can download a scanning app and instead make a PDF of them.
 If neither is possible, ask if they can be photocopied.

 3.1 These are the basic steps, and now working in earnest can start.
 What comes next?
 This involves looking in more detail and more precisely at collections and their contents.
 Please visit the other ‘How To…’ pages for information on how to do this.